MLG Strikes Razer Onza Controller With Banhammer

 In the Major League Gaming rulebook, the principles governing which controllers can be used are clear cut – if your gamepad has programmable buttons, it's disqualified.
 That didn't stop Razer from adding them to the Onza Tournament Edition Professional Gaming Controller for Xbox 360.
 You can see where this is going.

-than allowing gamers to create macros that disrupt the level playing field.
+The ban has pissed off the Razer faithful, with many pointing out the Onza's button mapping merely relocates features of the controller – swapping reload from X to the right bumper, for instance – rather than allowing gamers to create macros that disrupt the level playing field.
 The 9/11 Truther conspiracy theorists of the bunch are even going as far to say that MLG banned the Onza at the behest of sponsor Mad Catz.